Leaving Facebook? Here’s the best way to take your photos with you

 Once you’ve done that, choose “Your Facebook Information” in the left-hand menu, and choose “Transfer a Copy of Your Photos or Videos” from the pane on the right.

-You will now need to re-enter your Facebook password.
+You will now need to reenter your Facebook password.
 Fun fact: I use Facebook so infrequently that the below photo of me is about 10 years old.

 The time has come to get the photos and videos